chef/chef-web-docs/chef_master/source/delivery_pipeline.rst

    The ``build_nodes`` setting specifies which build nodes to use for specific phases in the Chef Automate pipeline.
 The build node may be defined as well as queried via wildcard search.

    .. note:: This setting should only be used with build nodes that use the previous job dispatch system.
-Use the ``job-dispatch`` setting when using the new job dispatch system.
+Use the ``job_dispatch`` setting when using the new job dispatch system.

    .. end_tag